New Girl Scouts cookie coming: Raspberry Rally - NewsBreak

 Raspberry Rally will be available for the 2023 Girl Scouts cookie season, the organization announced Tuesday.

 The thin, crispy cookie is “infused with raspberry flavor” and dipped in a chocolate coating, the Girl Scouts said.
-It is a “sister” cookie to the Thin Mints, the organization added.Woman buys $594K Nevada home – mistake adds 84 lots to deal
+It is a “sister” cookie to the Thin Mints, the organization added.Help the Wabash Valley Clear the Shelters!
+Adopt a furry friend today!

 Raspberry Rally will only available through online sale and direct shipment.
 The Girl Scouts said it hopes to enhance girls’ “e-commerce sales and entrepreneurial skills” that way.

-Girl Scouts San Diego will kick off their next cookie season on Jan.
-29, 2023.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Girl Scouts of Northern Indiana-Michiana will kick off their cookie season with online sales starting Jan.
+13, and in-person sales starting Jan.
+20. To learn more or register, visit www.gsnim.org .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.